 Our 747-438 (OJA) was the first aircraft to fly direct London to Sydney – it desperately needs a repaint to protect it.

 We are the only “bunch of old guys” that the US DoD allows to fly a P-3 Orion Anti-Submarine aircraft .. it costs us many thousands of dollars each hour to fly it.

 We have the very first aircraft that TAA (look it up) flew – and it flies.

-To donate to any of these funds, start by clicking on either the heading title or the photo (see below) of the fund you wish to donate to.
-You will be taken to a donation form and on to a “Rotary” account (HARS has partnered with the Rotary Club of Illawarra Sunrise to manage this “HARS” fund-raising – see the question / answer on the right for further explanation).
+Once you start the donation procedure, you will be taken on to a “Rotary” account (HARS has partnered with the Rotary Club of Illawarra Sunrise to manage this “HARS” fund-raising – see the question / answer on the right for further explanation).
 Paypal handles the credit card details and this is efficient, secure and easy.
 If you don’t have a Paypal account, no problem – they simply take your credit card details.
 You will be sent an email confirming the donation.

 It is a sad reality of the Internet experience that not all web browsers interpret web sites the same.
 No matter how much Web Developers try, there is always a problem.
 In our case, this is with our Donation forms.

 Google Chrome, Microsoft Edge (Windows 10), and Safari (Apple) are fine.
 Firefox is as well, however we had to tweak a couple of things.
 If you have an older version of Windows, then you will have “Internet Explorer” by default.
 “IE” may have some problems so I recommend you install another Web browser.
 Normally I’d recommend Google Chrome however this is available only for 64 bit systems – the easiest “catch-all” solution is to install Firefox for your system (32 bit or 64 bit).